-The LAKE CLASS is also an “on-water” start just off-shore from Åre village and covers 18 km.
-It includes one portage in the middle (350 meters) plus a short lift to the kajak drop-off (50 m).
+The LAKE CLASS is an “on-water” start near Åre village and covers 18 km.
+It includes one portage in the middle (350 meters).
 Lake Åre is vulnerable to high winds and rapidly changing weather – choose your kayak appropriately.

 The run climbs from Åre to the summit of Mt. Åreskutan via steep trails through the forest and across an open mountain landscape. Åreskutan’s summit is 1,420 meters above sea level -- 1,000 vertical meters and 5.5 km from the transition area.
 Runners descend the same amount of vertical over 10 km on the northern side of the mountain.
 More than half of the descent is technical, rocky, and often slippery.
 There is always snow, but the amount varies from year to year.
 The last 4 km to the transition area in Huså follows a steady descent on a hard-packed gravel road.